ComputationalRadiationPhysics/liFFT/README.md

 - Include (at least) 'FFT.hpp'
 - Choose one of the predefined FFT types from FFT\_Definitions and typedef it to your liking (e.g. `using MyFFT = FFT_2D_C2C`)
-- Choose either haLT::mem::RealContainer or haLT::mem::ComplexContainer for the input data, and set the dimensionality and precision via the template parameters    **OR**
+- Choose either LiFFT::mem::RealContainer or LiFFT::mem::ComplexContainer for the input data, and set the dimensionality and precision via the template parameters    **OR**
 - Use the static member function *MyFFT::createNewInput* to have an appropriate container automaticly choosen for you (prefered method)
 - Use the *Container::IdxType member as the index type to set the elements via ()-operator (e.g. `Container::IdxType idx(5, 3, 2); container(idx) = 1337;`)
 - (If you used a custom container you have to wrap it with `auto input = MyFFT::wrapInput(container)`)